-- a) What is a midden? - b) What are some things archaeologists may find in the garbage piles of past civilizations? - c) Going through the article, what are words that you would need to define to understand the author better? - d) Reading the article, what are some conclusions that archaeologists can draw from midden? - e) What would be other things you would want to ask the author about midden?
+- a) What are some of the things that you use differently from their original purpose? - b) What are the dangers of using ammonium nitrate on crops? - c) Going through the article, what are words that you would need to define to understand the article better? - d) Reading the article, what was the original purpose of ammonium nitrate and what was the second? - e) When the author describes corn as a "very hungry crop," what does he mean by that?

-Correct Answer - c > a > b > d > e
+Correct Answer - c > e > d > b > a